freebsd-ita/gufi-blog/content/elk-2.md

 Let's call this search **nginx_200_search** and save it (Using the **Save Search** button) then move to the **Visualize** Tab to...

-CREATE A NEW VISUALIZATION (because everyone loves graphs!)
+CREATE A NEW VISUALIZATION (because everybody loves graphs!)

 In this case we'll use a **Line chart** -> **From a saved search** -> **nginx_200_search**